hankotanks/lindenmayer_grammar/README.md

 A minimal implementation of the Lindenmayer grammar using Enum alphabets.

-## Basic Usage
+## The Alphabet

 The basic unit of an L-system is its alphabet, which is a user-defined, data-less Enum that defines a few basic traits.
+The *Alphabet* trait is implied for all types that implement `Clone`, `Copy`, `PartialEq` and `Debug`.

 ```
 #[derive(Clone, Copy, PartialEq, Debug)]
 enum FractalTreeAlphabet { Leaf, Node, Left, Right }
 ```

+## Axioms

-An [Axiom] is a sentence of symbols from a single alphabet.
+An *Axiom* is a sentence of symbols from a single alphabet.

 ```
 // Creating an axiom from a collection of symbols